Arnold-n/P1P2MQTT/README.md

 ![P1P2-ESP-interface PCB](circuits/P1P2-ESP-interface1.png)

 Pictured is the new "P1P2-ESP-interface", a complete single-PCB bus-powered wireless P1P2-MQTT bridge.
 It is based on an ESP8266 (running P1P2-ESP-MQTT), an ATmega328P (running P1P2Monitor), and the MAX22088 HBS adapter (mounted on the lower side of the PCB).
 No Arduino or power supply is needed any more.
-This prototype is running succesfully for a few weeks now.
+Power is supplied by a DC/DC converter to minimize bus load (30-40mA at 15V).
 Connect it to P1/P2 near your main controller or near your Daikin system, enter your wifi and mqtt credentials via its built-in AP, and the system runs.
 Functionality:
 - monitor and (for some models) control the Daikin heat pump via the P1/P2 bus from Home Assistant (automatic configuration, using MQTT discovery),
 - communicate via MQTT over WiFi,
 - accessible via telnet,
 - OTA upgradable (both ESP and ATmega) (and if that would fail, using an ESP01-programmer via an ESP01-compatible connector),
-- powered entirely by the P1/P2 bus, no external power supply is needed, consumes only 30-40mA (0.5W) from the P1/P2 bus,
+- powered entirely by the P1/P2 bus, no external power supply is needed, low power consumption (30-40mA/0.5W from the P1/P2 bus) thanks to a DC/DC converter,
-- 4 LEDS for power (white), reading (green), writing (blue), or to signal an error (red), and
+- 4 LEDS for power (white), reading (green), writing (blue), or to signal an error (red),
+- screw terminals for P1 and P2 wires, and
 - fits nicely in a small semi-transparant enclosure (50mm x 35mm x 20mm).

 With communication over MQTT, integration with Home Assistand will be automatic, and interfacing to other systems (grafana, OpenHab, EmonCMS) should not be too much work.

+By default, the interface only observes and attempts to interpret bus traffic.
+For some models, it may also act as auxiliary controller and control parameter settings over MQTT.

 ![Grafana electricity usage](images/grafana-electricity-usage.png)

 **How can you build or buy one?**

-Buy P1P2-ESP-interface (new design): I have ordered a small number of factory-assembled PCBs for people who showed interest (delivery 2nd half of June 2022), and there are still a few spare boards available, please let me know if you are interested in a finished, soldered, pre-programmed, and tested board: my e-mail address can be found on line 3 of https://github.com/Arnold-n/P1P2Serial/blob/main/P1P2Serial.cpp.
+Buy new complete stand-alone P1P2-ESP-interface): I made a small number of factory-assembled PCBs (with ATmega328P and ESP12F, bus-powered, with enclosure, soldered, pre-programmed, documented and tested), (August 2022:) these are all sold or reserved.
+I plan to make more.
+Please let me know if you are interested: my e-mail address can be found on line 3 of [P1P2Serial.cpp](https://github.com/Arnold-n/P1P2Serial/blob/main/P1P2Serial.cpp).

-Buy P1P2-adapter (older design below): I also sell the original MM1192/XL1192-based 0.5"x2" P1P2-adapter which is a HAT for the Arduino Uno, as well as a newer MAX22088-based P1P2-adapter which is slightly better.
+Buy P1P2-adapter (older design below): I also sell the original MM1192/XL1192-based 0.5"x2" P1P2-adapter which is a HAT for the Arduino Uno, as well as a newer MAX22088-based P1P2-adapter HAT which is slightly better.

-Build P1P2-adapter (MM1192/XL1192): schematics and pictures for the MM1192/XL1192-based P1P2-adapter (for use with the Arduino Uno) are available in https://github.com/Arnold-n/P1P2Serial/tree/main/circuits.
+Build P1P2-adapter (MM1192/XL1192): schematics and pictures for the MM1192/XL1192-based P1P2-adapter (for use with the Arduino Uno) are [here](https://github.com/Arnold-n/P1P2Serial/tree/main/circuits).
 The MM1192 is available in traditional DIP format so you can build it on a breadboard.

 Build P1P2-adapter (MAX22088): Alternatively, you may build a circuit based on the newer MAX22088 IC from Maxim.
 Be warned that it is difficult to solder: it's only available as a 4x4mm 0.5mm pitch TQFN-24 package.
 The MAX22088 is powered directly from the P1/P2 bus (take care - we don't know how much power Daikin's P1/P2 bus may provide, perhaps max 60mA) and is able to power the Arduino Uno (max 70mA at Vcc=5V).
-PCB and schematic files for a MAX22088-based design are made available by Nicholas Roth at https://github.com/rothn/P1P2Adapter.
+PCB and schematic files for a [MAX22088-based design](https://github.com/rothn/P1P2Adapter) are made available by Nicholas Roth.
 His design does not provide galvanic isolation from the P1P2 bus, but that is OK if you connect only via WiFi or ethernet.

 **Older design: P1P2-adapter**